vitessio/website/content/en/docs/user-guides/authorization.md

 ## VTTablet parameters for table ACLs

-Note that the Vitess authorization via ACLs are applied at the VTTablet level, not VTGate, as authentication is.
+Note that the Vitess authorization via ACLs are applied at the VTTablet level, as opposed to on VTGate, where authentication is enforced.
 There are a number of VTTablet commandline parameters that control the behavior of ACLs.
 Let's review these:
  * `-enforce-tableacl-config`:  Set this to true to ensure VTTablet will not